holstt/weather-bot/README.md

 **4. Configure and run the Docker project**

-`docker-compose.yml` expects the environment variables to be mounted from a file named `.env` in the root of the project folder.
+`docker-compose.yml` expects the environment variables to be defined in a file named `.env` located in root of the project folder.
 Set the `ENV_PATH` environment variable if you use a different name or location for the environment file.
 Then run:

 ```
 docker-compose up -d
 ```

-## Remarks
+## Additional Information

+#### Cache

--   All requests to the YR API are cached with respect to their individual `Expire` response header to comply with the YR TOS.
+All requests to the YR API are cached with respect to their individual `Expire` response header to comply with the YR TOS.
 As such, muliple forecast requests for the same coordinate will only result in a single http request until the response expires (typically 0.5 hour it seems).
 The cache will be stored as a sqlite db at `./data/http_cache.sqlite`.

-## Additional Information
+#### Git hooks

 This project uses [pre-commit](https://pre-commit.com/) to run git hooks.
 The hooks are defined in `.pre-commit-config.yaml` and can be installed by running: